Guide to studying Theology & Religious Studies

 Is religion less relevant nowadays?
-Not necessarily, its role has just changed hugely.
-The impact of science and technology just means that religion is now more a varied and interesting subject than ever before.
+Not necessarily; its role has just changed hugely.
+The impact of science and technology means that religion is now more a varied and interesting subject than ever before.

 Theology & Religious Studies is a composite of many fields, making it a good choice for someone who is either unsure of their speciality or hasn't yet decided where they want to go.
 Aspects of other subject areas such as philosophy and history are also included.

 This is not a degree that will keep you in the lecture hall from nine to five.
-There's plenty of time for personal study, research and reflection – good for those who like independent learning.
+There's plenty of time for personal study, research and reflection – suitable for those who like independent learning.